You are here

 Translated from Turkic, "Sherkala" means "the strength of a lion" ("cher" - a lion, "kala" - a fortress).
 The geology of Sherkala is represented by Upper Cretaceous rocks, clay, sandstones, marls, and limestones.
 The mountain is located in the northwestern spurs of the Western Karatau mountain range.

 At 1600 meters from the mountain, in the northwest, there is the Kyzylkala hillfort, which dates from the X - XIII centuries and a picturesque green oasis spring and a small stream - Akmysh valley.
-To the north of Sherkaly there is a hollow between the Western and Northern Karatau mountains, called the vast tract Kurturmas.
+To the north of Sherkaly there is a hollow between the Western and Northern Karatau mountains, called the vast valley Kurturmas.

 The Kurturmas valley has a length of 15 kilometers from west to east, 4 kilometers from north to south.
-The height of Mount Sharkal is 307.7 meters above sea level.
+The height of Mount Sherkala is 307.7 meters above sea level.
 The giant outlier-witness or table mountain Sherkala is an isolated rock mass that remained on the site of the former plateau after the destruction of the more unstable rocks or exogenous factors surrounding it - weathering, erosion, and water exposure.

 The length of the mountain, from the southern part of the cliff to the longest wedge of the northern part, is 721 meters, the largest, latitudinal width, in the central part of the mountain, is 477 meters.
 The perimeter of the mountain is 2460 meters.